 This one took us by surprise the first time we saw it.
 An exact replica of the Liberty Bell is located in the Polvorín de San Gerónimo in the Parque Luis Muñoz Rivera in the Porta de Tierra area at the east end of Old San Juan.

 As it turns out, 55 exact replicas were made in 1950 during a US Treasury department fund raising savings bond drive called the Campaign of Liberty.
 These full-sized exact replicas were given as "gifts" to every US State, US Territory, and the District of Columbia, to be displayed and rung on patriotic occasions.

 There are still some of the original blue cobblestone streets, but these may soon be an unusual find in Old San Juan.

 The blue cobblestones that originally paved the streets of all of Old San Juan are now being replaced with new ones.
 The original cobblestones (adoquines in Spanish) were cast from iron slag, which is the waste from iron smelting.
-They were brought as ballast in the bottoms of European merchant ships in the 1700s.
-They were first used as road pavers in 1784.
+They were brought over from England and were first used as road pavers in 1784.

 Beginning a couple years ago, the original, uneven cobblestones are being replaced by modern paver stones.
 So to see the originals, you can go to Calle Cristo.

 Do you know of any other weird, unusual or lesser-known things in Old San Juan?
 If so,let us know in the comments section below, or on our Facebook page.